-The theory goes that if you throw a frog into a pan of hot water, he’ll immediately jump out.
-But if you throw him into a pan of cold water, then gradually turn up the heat, he’ll swim and swim, contentedly, until – well, until you’ve got frog-legs for supper.
+The theory goes that if you drop a frog into a pan of hot water, he’ll immediately jump out.
+But if you drop him into a pan of cold water, then gradually turn up the heat, he’ll swim and swim, contentedly, until – well, until you’ve got frog-legs for supper.

 Supposedly, scientists actually wasted time in the 1800s determining whether there was any truth to this story.
 In point of fact, however, it doesn’t matter whether there’s any truth to it: the story of the frog and the pan of cold water is usually told as a lesson about paying attention to change.